TJJ101/ID-Assignment-2/README.md

 element it gave me an error for the Javascript Link.
 However, on my phone, it works 100% of the time so far.

+I have figured a trick to make it work which is weird.
+So the way to identify when it doesnt work is when you can't remove items from the cart, and the items in the cart has wrong names and prices.

+After identifying that its not working, the way to solve it is to fill in everything in the checkout page (including the shipping information).
+Then checkout the items.
+Afterwords, it will still be in the cart, this is when you click on the cart and it will bring up everything you filled in earlier and you press checkout again.
+This time however, during the loading screen, you refresh the page.
+Afterwards, it works like intended again.

+Also the checkout page on the cart doesnt work on any other page other than the Home page.

 Acknowledgement:
 --------------------------------------------------------------------------------